thacherT1D/new-angular-curriculum/30 - Organizing Code/01 - Services.md

 - Values
 - Constants

-Angular 2 and in other web frameworks concepts like Angular 1 Factories, Values and Constants don't really apply.
+In Angular 2 and in other web frameworks concepts like Angular 1 Factories, Values and Constants don't really apply.
 So if you are looking to get good at legacy Angular 1 dig into those, but otherwise just get comfortable with Services.

 # Resources